 If you haven’t seen this by now, then it’s time you do.
 So grab your kids and relax with this holiday film classic starring Tim Allen.

-As parents have different standards for their children’s viewing privileges, this list errs on the side of mild.
+I hope you enjoy these family Christmas movies.
+As all parents have different standards for their children’s viewing privileges, this list errs on the side of mild.
 For further movie research, commonsensemedia.org has excellent and detailed information on movies.

 Looking for the perfect Christmas movie night snack?
 Try this Christmas Chex Mix Recipe!